wp-plugins/skype-online-status/readme.txt

 - automatic plugin upgrade check showing on the options page!

 Since version 2.6.3.0 there are unlimited customizable Skype Status Widgets available :)
+This version 2.6.4.0 is geared towards internationalization...
+Anyone who wants to contribute, please consider doing a translation.

 == Notes ==